HananeBendisari/ArtVault/docs/README-technical.md

 * Refund logic blocks if any funds were released
 * State machine approach to prevent incorrect transitions
 * On-chain ACL enforced via `getAccessLevel(address)` from Forte Compliance contract
+* Disputes can be opened by clients at any point before full fund release.
+Once open, further payments are blocked.

 ## Testing Strategy